vvo/in-viewport/README.md

 By default, failsafe check with `setInterval` is performed every 150ms.

-Usecase: a hidden parent containing eleements; when the parent becomes visible, we have no event that the children became visible.
+Usecase: a hidden parent containing elements; when the parent becomes visible, we have no event that the children became visible.

 If you don’t want to run that check constantly, turn it off with `failsafe` param.